erezos/flappyjet-app/CAMERA_RESOLUTION_ROOT_CAUSE_ANALYSIS.md

 ---

-### Attempt 17: Fix Viewfinder Position and Anchor ⏳ TESTING
+### Attempt 17: Fix Viewfinder Position and Anchor ⚠️ PARTIAL SUCCESS - NO OBSTACLES VISIBLE

 **ROOT CAUSE IDENTIFIED**: Viewfinder was centered at `(0,0)` with `anchor.center`!